Atlantic Coast Conference: Present-day schedule

 For 53 years, the ACC employed a double round-robin schedule in the regular season, in which each team played the others twice a season.
 With the expansion to 12 members by the 2005–2006 season, the ACC schedule could no longer accommodate this format.
 In the new scheduling format that was agreed to, each team was assigned two permanent partners and nine rotating partners over a three-year period.
 Teams played their permanent partners in a home-and-away series each year.
 The rotating partners were split into three groups: three teams played in a home-and-away series, three teams played at home, and three teams played on the road.
 The rotating partner groups were rotated so that a team would play each permanent partner six times, and each rotating partner four times, over a three-year period.

 For the 2012–13 season, the 12-team in-conference schedule expanded to 18.
 Originally for the 2013–14 season, the expanded 14-team, 18-game schedule was to consist of a home and away game with a "primary partner" while the remaining conference opponents would have rotated in groups of three: one year both home and away, one year at home only, and one year away only.
 However, when Notre Dame was also added for the 2013–14 season, the now 15-team, 18-game schedule was modified so each school played two "Partners" home and away annually, two home and away, five home, and the other five away.
 In 2013–14, after 1 year at 18 games, women's basketball went back to a 16-game schedule where each team only plays 2 teams twice, rotating opponents each year over seven years and has no permanent partners.
 In 2019–2020, with the launch of the ACC Network, the men's schedule expanded to 20 games and the women's schedule expanded to 18 games.

-The ACC and the Big Ten Conference have held the ACC–Big Ten Challenge each season since 1999.
-The competition is a series of regular-season games pitting ACC and Big Ten teams against each other.
+The ACC and the Big Ten Conference held the ACC–Big Ten Challenge each season from 1999 to 2022.
+The competition was a series of regular-season games pitting ACC and Big Ten teams against each other.
 Each team typically plays one Challenge game each season, except for a few teams from the larger conference that are left out due to unequal conference sizes.
-The first ACC–Big Ten Women's Challenge was played in 2007, and has the same format as the men's Challenge.
+The first ACC–Big Ten Women's Challenge was played in 2007, and had the same format as the men's Challenge.
+The series has since been replaced by the ACC–SEC Challenge.